A Warm Welcome to

 MENLA PSYCHOLOGICAL COUNSELLING

-I'm Sara Jungen, a Registered Psychologist with over 20 years experience, serving clients throughout Alberta and British Columbia through secure video and phone sessions.
+I'm Sara Jungen, a Registered Psychologist with over 20 years of experience, serving clients throughout Alberta and British Columbia through secure video and phone sessions.

 At the core of my work is a fundamental belief: you possess an innate goodness—a part of you that remains whole, resilient, and capable of healing.
 I approach therapy not as fixing what's broken, but as uncovering the wisdom and strength already within you.